Free Guide to Ziplining for the First Time

 Do I have to be in great shape to zipline?

-You don’t have to be an Olympic athlete or a finalist on American Ninja Warrior to enjoy the art of ziplining, but our most challenging course does require some skill.
+You don’t have to be an Olympic athlete or a finalist on American Ninja Warrior to enjoy the art of ziplining.
+Our beginner/intermediate-level course (The Flying V) is designed for those interested in ziplining but not ready to be in the tree canopies for long periods of time.
+Obviously, our most challenging course does require some skill.
 The Challenge Adventure Tour takes a couple of hours and utilizes an obstacle course where we throw wobbly logs, monkey vines, and a cargo net in your way.
-Our aerial excursion tour is less challenging, but you need to be able to carry some weight, climb stairs, and generally handle rough terrain without too much trouble.
-We do have alternative tours for people with physical challenges.
+Our Aerial Excursion Tour is less challenging, but you need to be able to carry some weight, climb stairs, and generally handle rough terrain without too much trouble.
+We do have alternative tours for people with physical challenges!

 What happens if ziplines stop in the middle?